battlecoder/zeppp/readme.md

 Same as before but we are using an Arduino that resets itself when a serial connection is established, so we need to wait 2 seconds (2000 ms) before trying to send any command.

 ---
 > **_NOTE:_**  Most Arduino variants equipped with a USB-Serial driver for programming (Arduino Uno, Nano, etc) need the **-wait** parameter with at least a delay of 2 seconds after the COM port is selected.
 This is because they automatically reset the microcontroller when a connection is eastablished to talk to the bootloader.
-The [Arduino Pro Mini](https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardProMini) (The one without on-board USB Serial IC, that needs to be manually reset via push-button when programmed) is the only Arduino I've tested so far that doesn't need this, because it doesn't auto-resets on serial connections.
+The [Arduino Pro Mini](https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardProMini) (The one without on-board USB Serial IC, that needs to be manually reset via push-button when programmed) is the only Arduino I've tested so far that doesn't need this, because it doesn't auto-reset on serial connections.
 ---

 **Example 3**